Pogba set to return to Man Utd training next week, Solskjaer confirms | Goal.com

 It has been suggested that Pogba may have already played his final game for United, but Solskjaer is expecting him back on the pitch just in time for the business end of the campaign to get underway.

-He said: "(Daniel James) he’ll probably miss out on this one as well, Marcus [Rashford] and Paul are still out and I think Aaron might be struggling, got a test today but he struggled in our last game against Everton with his back, so he might be out."
+He said: "(Daniel James) he’ll probably miss out on this one as well, Marcus [Rashford] and Paul are still out and I think Aaron might be struggling.
+He's got a test today but he struggled in our last game against Everton with his back, so he might be out."

-The Red Devils will be aiming to bounce back from a 1-1 draw away at Everton when they take on the Rams, with David De Gea likely to be under the spotlight following another high profile mistake.
+The Red Devils will be aiming to bounce back from a 1-1 draw away at Everton when they take on the Rams, with David De Gea, should he start against Derby, likely to be under the spotlight following another high-profile mistake.

 When asked who will start between the sticks against Debry, Solskjaer responded: "It’s not a given of course, and Sergio has done well in the games he’s played definitely, but I have no qualms about playing David in every game, to be fair.

-"What he’s done and his performances have been great, the saves, the save just after [his error], was 100% offside Calvert-Lewin but he wasn’t flagged, so that was a point saving save for us just afterwards, he made amends."
+"What he’s done and his performances have been great, the saves, the save just after [his error], was 100 per cent offside for Calvert-Lewin but he wasn’t flagged, so that was a point-saving save for us just afterwards.
+He made amends."